plone/volto/docs/source/blocks/introduction.md

   "description": "How to manually enable Blocks on a content type" "property=og:description": "How to manually enable Blocks on a content type" "property=og:title": "Blocks"
-  "keywords": "Volto, Plone, frontend, React"
+  "keywords": "Volto, Plone, frontend, React, blocks"
 ---

 # Blocks